-- Council raises borrowing for the following purposes: - To fund assets with inter-generational qualities - General debt to fund Council's Balance Sheet - Specific debt associated with "special one-off projects and capital expenditure - Council approves borrowings by resolution during the annual planning process.
+Council raises borrowing for the following purposes:

+- To fund assets with inter-generational qualities - General debt to fund Council's Balance Sheet - Specific debt associated with "special one-off projects and capital expenditure

+4.2 Council approves borrowings by resolution during the annual planning process:

-A resolution of Council is not required for hire purchases, creditor or deferred purchase of goods if:
+A resolution of Council is not required for hire purchases, creditor or deferred purchase of goods.

-- the period of indebtedness is less than 91 days; or - the goods or services are obtained in the ordinary course of operations on normal terms for amount not exceeding in aggregate, an amount determined by resolution of Council, subject to Chief Executive approval.
+- The period of indebtedness is less than 91 days; or - The goods or services are obtained in the ordinary course of operations on normal terms for amount not exceeding in aggregate, an amount determined by resolution of Council, subject to Chief Executive approval.

-4.3 Specific borrowing limits
+4.3 Specific borrowing limits:

-In managing borrowing, Council will adhere to the following limits:
+In managing borrowing, Council will adhere to the following limits which are consistent with its external financing agreements:

-- The gross interest expense of all borrowings will not exceed 15% of total annual revenues - Debt to total income ratio of not more than 2.5 times - Term of loans is not exceed to a maximum term of 30 years
+- The gross interest expense of all borrowings will not exceed 15% of total annual revenues - Debt to total income ratio of not more than 2.5 times - Term of loans is not to exceed a maximum term of 30 years